 E. Budgets and Budgetary Accounting

 The budgetary comparison and related disclosures are reported as Other Information.
-During the year ended June 30, 2022, disbursements exceeded the amount budgeted in the business type activities function.
+During the year ended June 30, 2023, disbursements exceeded the amounts budgeted in the community and economic development and business type activities functions.

 (2) Cash and Pooled Investments